Ehurst224/ETL_Tik_Tok_Trend/README.md

 - tempo: the overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.
 - duration_mins: How long the song lasted in minutes.
 - album: The album the song was on.
-- time_code: Time code is the length of the Tik Tok Video.
 - apple_music.isrc: Song code for Apple music streaming platform.
 - spotify.id: Song code for Spotify music streaming platform.
-- genreNames: Name of the genre that the song belongs to.
 - spotify_popularity:The popularity of the track.
 The value will be between 0 and 100, with 100 being the most popular.The popularity of a track is a value between 0 and 100, with 100 being the most popular.
 The popularity is calculated by algorithm and is based, in the most part, on the total number of plays the track has had and how recent those plays are.
 Generally speaking, songs that are being played a lot now will have a higher popularity than songs that were played a lot in the past.
 Duplicate tracks (e.g. the same track from a single and an album) are rated independently.
 Artist and album popularity is derived mathematically from track popularity.
 Note: the popularity value may lag actual popularity by a few days: the value is not updated in real time.
 - explicit: True if the song contained explicit language.
 False if the song does not contain explicit language.